Visiting Napa with kids? Discover 16 activities that your entire family will enjoy.

 There is also a swimming pool that is open during the summer months on Saturdays and Sundays.

 The Culinary Institute of America offers dozens of classes each week.
-However, once a month on Saturday, they offer a kid and family-friendly course.
+However, once a month on Saturday, they offer a kid and/or family-friendly course.
 It's a great way to spend the day in Napa with kids.

 This three-hour class teaches both cooking and baking techniques.
 Kids create dishes based on kid-approved recipes.
 At the end, they get to enjoy their creations.